News & Events

 “A Randomized Controlled Trial of an Intervention to Increase Cultural Diversity Awareness of Research Mentors of Undergraduate Students”

 This article sheds light on the significance of providing mentors with training in cultural awareness and sensitivity to enhance the mentoring experience for young scientists.
 By fostering an inclusive and supportive environment, this research offers valuable insights into empowering the next generation of scientists.
-Read the full article on Science.org to uncover the compelling findings and implications for scientific mentorship.
+Read the full article on Science.org external link to uncover the compelling findings and implications for scientific mentorship.

 ()